9TV

-9TV (formerly branded as Solar News Channel) was a major commercial television network in the Philippines.
-It was owned by Nine Media Corporation, which had an airtime agreement as the main content provider of Radio Philippines Network.
-9TV was the replacement of the Solar News Channel who have been retired from the "Solar" branding.
+9TV was a Philippine free-to-air television network.
+Owned and operated by Nine Media Corporation (formerly Solar Television Network), which serves as the main content provider of Radio Philippines Network (RPN).
+It was the successor channel of the now-defunct Solar News Channel.
 It broadcast 18 hours daily from 6:00 AM to 12:00 MN on free TV, as well as 24 hours a day on cable and satellite TV providers, and through live streaming.

 Its flagship television station was DZKB-TV channel 9 in Mega Manila and other regional originating and relay stations in the Philippines.

 Most of the live programming of the network is from the main studios located at Upper Ground Floor of the Worldwide Corporate Center, Shaw Boulevard corner Epifanio de los Santos Avenue in Mandaluyong with transmitter at No. 97, Panay Avenue, Brgy.
 South Triangle, Quezon City.

 The channel ceased broadcasting on March 15, 2015, and was replaced by CNN Philippines on March 16, 2015.